 HomeDadCon is brought to you by the National At-Home Dad Network, a 501c(3) nonprofit dedicated to providing advocacy, community, education, and support for families where fathers are the primary caregivers of their children.
 Our purpose is to empower fathers and champion a culture that recognizes them as capable and competent parents.

 We were thrilled to have a fantastic selection of speakers at HomeDadCon this year!
-Here’s some of the people that attendees got to hear from at this year’s convention.
+Here’s some of the people that attendees got to hear from at this past year’s convention.

 Glen “Beleaf” HenryRecording Artist, "Beleaf in Fatherhood"

 Mike ReynoldsCreator, EverydayGirl Dad